david-inf/deep-learning-applications/README.md

 ### :two: BERT Finetuning

 The goal now is to improve over the baseline performance.
+For doing this we proceed with a full finetuning and see what happens.

-### :three: BERT Efficient Finetuning
+### :three: PEFT study on BERT

 Efficient way for finetuning BERT on rotten tomatoes dataset using `PEFT` library